getsentry/sentry-javascript/docs/creating-a-new-sdk.md

 ### 2a. `http.server` spans with route information

-Most SDKs that build on top of `@sentry/node` should automatically have basic `http.server` spans emitted by `httpIntegration`.
+Most SDKs that build on top of `@sentry/node` should automatically have basic `http.server` spans emitted for incoming requests by the
+`httpIntegration`.
 However, these spans do not contain any routing information (e.g. a `http.route` attribute).
 A server SDK should make sure to add route information to these spans.